gravyboat/interviewee-questions/questionnaire.md

 # Interviewee Questionnaire

-This is a questionnaire that covers a wide range of topics an interviewee would like to understand about a company before moving forward in the hiring process.
+This questionnaire covers a wide range of topics an interviewee should understand about a company before moving forward in the hiring process.
+While the answers to some of these questions fall under NDA, any answers a company can make public should be made public to lessen the need to answer them repeatedly on a per-candidate basis.

 # Table of Contents